Health Library

 Treatment

 Spasmus nutans that isn't related to another medical problem, such as brain tumor, requires no treatment.
-If the symptoms are caused by another condition, the provider will recommend appropriate treatment.
+If the symptoms are caused by another condition, your provider will recommend appropriate treatment.

 Outlook (Prognosis)